ofnote/tsalib/README.md

 * They serve as useful documentation to help others understand or extend your module.

 ## Dimension Variables

 Tensor shape annotations (TSAs) are constructed using `dimension` variables --`B` (Batch), `C` (Channels), `D` (EmbedDim) -- and arithmetic expressions (`B*2`, `C+D`) over them.
 Using `tsalib`, you can define dimension variables customized to your architecture/program.

-TSAs may be be represented as
+TSAs may be represented as
 * a tuple `(B,H,D)` [long form]
 * a string `'b,h,d'` (shorthand shape notation) (or simply `'bhd'`)
 * a string with anonymous dimensions (`',h,'` is a 3-d tensor)